Ridder (title)

 Ridder ([ˈrɪdər]; English: "Knight") is a noble title in Belgium, Denmark and the Netherlands.
-Traditionally it denotes the second lowest rank within the nobility, standing below Baron, but above the untitled nobility (Jonkheer) in these countries.
+In modern usage, it denotes the second lowest rank within the nobility, standing below Baron, but above the untitled nobility (Jonkheer) in these countries.
+Prior to 1814 in the Low Countries, ridder was the highest rank within the nobility, ranking below the head of state and above the lords and untitled nobility.

 "Ridder" is a literal translation of Latin Eques and originally meant "horseman" or "rider".
 For its historical association with warfare and the landed gentry in the Middle Ages, it can be considered roughly equal to the titles of "Knight" or "Baronet".
 In the Netherlands and Belgium no female equivalent exists.
-The collective term for its holders in a certain area as an executive and legislative assembly is named the Ridderschap (e.g. Ridderschap of Holland, Ridderschap of Friesland, etc.).
+The collective term for its holders, in a certain area as an executive and legislative assembly, is named the Ridderschap (e.g. Ridderschap of Holland, Ridderschap of Friesland, etc.).

+In modern times, the title of Ridder is often associated with certain orders of knighthood or decorations conferred by the reigning monarch or government to individuals for exceptional accomplishments in various fields such as arts, sciences, philanthropy, or public service.

 History

 Before 1814, the history of nobility is separate for each of the eleven provinces that make up the Kingdom of the Netherlands.
 In each of these, there were in the Early Middle Ages a number of feudal lords, who often were just as powerful, and sometimes more so than the rulers themselves.
-In old times, no other title existed but that of knight.
+During this period the nobility consisted of only of knights and lords.

 In the middle of the fourteenth century, quarrels between the feudal lords reduced many families and castles to ruins, which contributed to the Dukes of Burgundy's acquisition by conquest or inheritance of many of the provinces forming the Kingdom of the Netherlands.
 In 1581, Philip II of Spain, heir of the Dukes of Burgundy was abjured by representatives of the Seven Provinces, which left a great part of the executive and legislative power to the Ridderschap of each province, which consisted of the representatives of those families of the old feudal nobility.

 In 1798, the revolution did away with their power, and it was not before 1814, when William of Orange became King of the Netherlands that they were again appointed in another form, but by the time of the constitution of 1848, they had no influence in government affairs.
 In 1814, if no higher title was recognised, the men only were to bear the hereditary predicate of Jonkheer.
 The old feudal families obtained the title of Baron or Baroness for all their descendants.